-The Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of Mr. Dury (chairman), Mr. Giles, and Mr. Rohrs, each of whom is "independent" as such term is defined for audit committee members by the Nasdaq listing standards.
-Subsequent to the annual meeting, it is intended that the Audit Committee will consist of Mr. Dury (chairman), Mr. Rohrs and Mr. Schaefer.
+The Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of Mr. Rohrs (chairman), Mr. Dury, and Mr. Schaefer, each of whom is "independent" as such term is defined for audit committee members by the Nasdaq listing standards.
 The Board has determined that each member of the committee is an "audit committee financial expert" as defined under the rules of the SEC.
-The Audit Committee met nine times during 2016.
+The Audit Committee met eight times during 2017.